-- A. A FTI shall be issued a non-tenure track contract for an academic year.
-There is no limit to the number of contracts that can be awarded to a FTI however, non-tenure track employment does not automatically renew. - B. After the FTI receives two (2) one-year contracts, the University in consultation with the Department Chairperson, may award additional non-tenure track contracts with durations of up to 3 years.
-If, at the end of the three (3) year contract, the University determines there is a need to reduce the contract duration, the Dean will consult with the Department Chairperson prior to making the final determination to issue a 1, 2, or 3-year contract based on departmental/programmatic needs. - C. If the University does not renew the FTI contract that member shall be notified by the Provost of such decision by March 15. - D. During a FTI's individual contract period the faculty member may only be terminated for cause.
+- A. An FTI shall be issued a non-tenure track contract for an academic year.
+There is no limit to the number of contracts that can be awarded to an FTI however, non-tenure track employment does not automatically renew. - B. After the FTI receives two (2) one-year contracts, the University in consultation with the Department Chairperson/School Director, may award additional non-tenure track contracts with durations of up to 3 years.
+If, at the end of the three (3) year contract, the University determines there is a need to reduce the contract duration, the Dean will consult with the Department Chairperson/School Director prior to making the final determination to issue a 1, 2, or 3-year contract based on departmental/programmatic needs. - C. If the University does not renew the FTI contract that member shall be notified by the Provost of such decision by March 15 May 31. - D. During an FTI's individual contract period the faculty member may only be terminated for cause.